mbrugman67/BusPirate-docs-hugo/content/docs/devices/identify-serial-memory-chips.md

 {{% alert context="info" %}}
 To determine the addressing mode of a "C" part number, you can measure the ORG pin with a multimeter.
 If it is connected to ground, the chip is in 8-bit mode.
 If it is connected to VCC, the chip is in 16-bit mode.
 {{% /alert %}}

-**Chip Select pin**

-The chip select pin is active high, which is different than most SPI devices.

 Image source: [Microchip 93xx46 datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/93AA46A-B-C-93LC46A-B-C-93C46A-B-C-1-Kbit-Microwire-Compatible-Serial-EEPROM-Data-Sheet-DS20001749.pdf)